agni-datta/csLaTeX/csbook/README.md

 `\setqedsymbol{symbol}` changes the proof-end symbol, and `\settheoremendsymbol{symbol}` changes theorem-end markers where those markers are used.
 The capitalized forms remain available as compatibility aliases.

+The package contains its own `ntheorem` load and TeX Live 2026 end-mark correction, using the `amsmath`, `amsthm`, `hyperref`, and `thmmarks` options.
+The `amsthm` option supplies AMS-compatible styles and proofs without loading the conflicting `amsthm.sty` package. `mdframed` retains the ruled book design around the theorem families.

 #### Table of contents

 `\tableofcontents` is patched for consistent formatting.
 Avoid overriding it with external TOC packages after loading `csbook`.